mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### ✅ Left arrow button

-- The component slot `LeftArrowButton` has been renamed `PreviousIconButton`:
+- The component slot `LeftArrowButton` has been renamed to `PreviousIconButton`:

 ```diff
  <DatePicker